jrxna/jrxna/README.md

-- 👋 Hi, I’m @jrxna
+- 👋 Hi, I’m @jrxna.
+I love playing Halo and listening to RHCP
-- 👀 I’m interested in databases and data retrieval
+- 👀 I’m interested in big data, databases, and data retrieval
-- 🌱 I’m currently learning database programming
+- 🌱 I’m currently learning data engineering and database programming
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on Java and Scala projects
 - 📫 How to reach me: @jrxna everywhere
 - 😄 Pronouns: He / Him
-- ⚡ Fun fact: ...